The Divergent Series: Insurgent: Plot

-Five days after the assault on the Abnegation faction by the Erudite leader Jeanine and her mind-controlled Dauntless soldiers, Jeanine has declared martial law and that the Divergents and their allies are the enemy.
+Five days after the assault on the Abnegation faction by the Erudite leader Jeanine and her mind-controlled Dauntless soldiers, Jeanine has declared martial law, insisting the Divergents and their allies are the enemies.

 Among the Abnegation wreckage, the Dauntless leaders Max and Eric recover a box with all five faction symbols on its sides.
-Jeanine presumes that it contains data from the city's founders and the means to end the Divergence problem.
-As only Divergents can open the box, she orders all Divergents to be captured.
+Jeanine presumes it contains data from the city's founders and the means to end the Divergence problem.
+As only Divergents can open the box, she orders all of them to be captured.

-The 17-year-old Divergent Tris; her Divergent boyfriend, Four, her Erudite brother Caleb; and the Dauntless troublemaker Peter hide within the Amity compound, led by Johanna.
-Eric leads a Dauntless crew to test all the occupants for Divergence.
-Peter discloses the group's location as the others escape and board a train headed into Factionless territory.
-Four reveals to the Factionless that his real name is Tobias Eaton, the son of the Factionless leader Evelyn, whom he still resents for leaving him with his abusive father, Marcus.
-At the Factionless hideout, Evelyn suggests that Dauntless and Factionless unite against Erudite, but Four declines.
-The next morning, the three leave for Candor to meet up with the remaining Dauntless who were given shelter there, including Tori and Tris's best friend, Christina.
+Divergent Beatrice "Tris" Prior, her boyfriend Four, brother Caleb, and Dauntless troublemaker Peter hide in the Amity compound led by Johanna Reyes.
+Eric tests the occupants for Divergence.
+Peter reveals their location as the others escape on a train to Factionless territory.
+Four discloses to the Factionless that his real name is Tobias Eaton, son of leader Evelyn, whom he resents for leaving him with abusive father Marcus.
+At the Factionless compound, Evelyn proposes a Dauntless-Factionless alliance against Erudite, but Four declines.

+The following day, the three leave for Candor to meet up with the remaining Dauntless who were given shelter there, including Tori and Tris's best friend, Christina.
 During the trek, a disheartened Caleb splits from the group.
 Upon arrival, Tris and Four are arrested and brought before Candor leader Jack Kang, who intends to deliver them to Jeanine.
-However, Four pleads for a trial with the use of Candor's truth serum.
-The serum reveals the real events, and they are absolved, but Tris tearfully admits killing Christina's lover, Will, which angers Christina.
+However, Four pleads for a trial using Candor's truth serum.
+The serum reveals the real events, and they are absolved, but Tris tearfully admits to killing Christina's lover, Will, which angers her.

-The Dauntless who have sided with Jeanine attack Candor, and many Candor members are shot with metal disks.
-Max and Eric capture Tris and discover that she has a Divergent reading of 100%, making her the perfect subject to open the box.
-Four arrives to save Tris and executes Eric for his crimes.
-Meanwhile, Jeanine, frustrated that none of the Divergent subjects has survived the simulations required to open the box, is approached by Peter, who suggests the best way to get to Tris is by exploiting her selfless Abnegation upbringing.
+The Dauntless, aligned with Jeanine, attack Candor, injuring many with metal disks.
+Max and Eric capture Tris, revealing she has a Divergent reading of 100%, making her ideal for opening the box.
+Four saves Tris and kills Eric.
+Meanwhile, Jeanine, frustrated by the failed Divergent subjects in the simulations, is approached by Peter, who suggests exploiting Tris's selfless Abnegation upbringing to reach her.